 I don't have a certificate or a negative test result, and/or am from none of the countries listed above

-It’s still not the end of the world: if the weather is fine in Rome, you can can still eat, drink, and make merry outdoors without a green pass.
+It’s still not the end of the world: if the weather is fine in Rome, you can can still eat, drink, wander, and make merry outdoors without any kind of Green pass.